- What are marketing personas and why do we use them?

 So, we now know what an audience persona is more generally, how can Robin create one that’s actually useful in her specific company?
 When she first begins creating personas for marketing, where should she start?

 Robin needs to write between three and five personas for her upcoming presentation to the board.
 Less than that, and they won’t be specific enough, more than that and she won’t realistically be able to create enough marketing material to speak to all those people.
-To begin, let’s start imagining the kinds of typical people that will be buying Fast-Net’s intranets.
+To begin, let’s imagine the types of people that will be buying Work Squirrel’s intranets.

-In order to get this information, Robin sets up meetings with her sales reps and the CEO to find out more about the different kinds of buyers at Fast-Net’s existing customers.
-She also reviews a customer list that Fast-Net has in Excel and does her own research from sources such as Marketing Land and CMS Wire to get a better idea of the lay of the land.
+To get this information, Robin sets up meetings with her sales representatives, and the CEO, to find out more about Work Squirrel’s existing customers.
+She also reviews a customer list that Work Squirrel has in Excel and does her own research, from sources such as Marketing Land and CMS Wire to get a better idea of the lay of the land.
 She then creates a list of typical buyers:

 |Common job titles||Common company types||Common requests for an intranet||Common pain points/issues|